-9. Final Practical Exam - Marketing Consulting Simulation (10 Grade Points)
+9. Final Exam /Presentation Marketing Consulting Simulation (10 points CR/NC)

-Groups will undertake a simulated consulting exercise in class.
-Each group will use critical thinking and have 80 minutes to analyze a case and company.
-Each group is required to make new marketing recommendations to improve the organization's performance.
-A maximum 10 minute PowerPoint presentation will be due at the end of 80 minutes.
-Members of each group will integrate theory, concepts, and models from the class and use critical thinking to develop their key recommendations.
+- a) Week 15.
+Groups will use the class time and the next week to schedule their own Consulting Group Virtual Zoom Calls to undertake a simulated and practical consulting exercise.
+Each group will use critical thinking to analyze a case and company.
+Consulting groups are required to make new marketing recommendations to improve the organization's performance, scale the organization and increase its market reach. - b) Week 16.
+(Finals Week) Each group will present a 15-minute PowerPoint presentation outlining their recommendations.
+Members of each group will integrate theory, concepts, and course models from the class and use critical thinking to develop their key recommendations.